NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 > The list of zsh themes is located [HERE](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes).
 Have a look through and find one you like.

 ## Configuration File
 Your ZSH configuration file is located in your Home Directory `~/.zshrc`.
-This is where you can change themes, amoungst other settings.
+This is where you can change themes, amongst other settings.

 ## Themes